13 Essential ELL Strategies to Support Students (with Classroom Examples)

 Why not give your students the tools to notice conjugations for themselves?
 And in context!

-It uses extremely simple vocabulary with accessible visual aids, and it incorporates all the present simple verb conjugations of the verb “to be.”
+It uses extremely simple vocabulary with accessible visuals, and it incorporates all the present simple verb conjugations of the verb “to be.”

 For more advanced learners, keep an eye out for other songs and reading passages where the characters repeat the same actions, so that students can notice the correct form of the verbs by themselves!

-If they’re good at planning, they could make goals for themselves based on what they know about each country, and what they would like to find out.
-Perhaps they’d like to classify the vocabulary associated with each country under headings based on their confidence with that vocabulary such as “very confident,” “not so sure” and “need to learn.”
+If they enjoy planning, they can jot down what they currently know about each country and then set goals based on what they would like to find out.
+Perhaps they’d like to classify vocabulary based on how confident they are with it, using categories like “very confident,” “not so sure” and “need to learn.”

 So, there you are!

-10 superb learning strategies for you to teach your ELL students to help them become confident learners in what is often a very challenging and frustrating learning environment.
+13 superb learning strategies for you to teach your ELL students to help them become confident learners in what is often a very challenging and frustrating learning environment.